dreverri/gollum-site/README.md

 * `page.format`          The format of the page (textile, org, etc.)
 * `page.author`          The author of the last edit
 * `page.date`            The date of the last edit

+## Example

+To see gollum-site in action, let's use it to generate a static site from a Gollum Wiki.
+For this example I will use the Radiant wiki:

+       $ git clone git://github.com/radiant/radiant.wiki.git
+       $ cd radiant.wiki
+       $ gollum-site generate
+       $ gollum-site serve

+Now you can browse to http://localhost:8000 and view the Radiant wiki as a static site.